 ProTip: If you use a pine dowel, staining the dowel is a much richer look.
 If you choose to use an oak or poplar dowel, you don’t need to stain it, because the wood has natural color.

 Slide the dowel through the pocket at the top of the banner.
 Using your jute twine (or string), measure out 4-5″ of allowance, and then tie a knot around one end.
 Measure out approximately 23″, and cut the twine.
 Again, leaving 4-5″ of allowance, tie a knot around the other side of the dowel.

-Step Twelve: Optionally, seal the edges and hot glue the twine to the dowel.
+Step Twelve: Seal the Edges and Hot Glue the Twine to the Dowel (Optional)

 This is an optional step to control the fray at the edge of your banner.
 I do this only when I plan on selling the banners.
 Using your Mod Podge, fray check, or watered down glue, brush a small amount along the back edge of the banner, using a foam brush.
 Apply it sparingly, it dries stiff.
 If the canvas ripples on edge, because of the sealer, you’ll need to either press it gently with a low iron and press cloth, or you’ll have to try and press it flat with some books.